Buying & Selling Coins & Currency

 BUYING: I’m a Minnesota bonded and licensed rare coin and precious metal dealer.
 I buy all types of coins, from cents to dollar, U.S. and foreign, and from copper to silver to gold.
 No collection is too big or small… from one coin to entire collections and estate liquidations.
 Look below for the specific coins types of coins that I buy.

-I don’t have a physical store, but I will meet you at a public place such as a bank or library, or I can come to your home to appraise your collection.
+I don’t have a physical store, but I will meet you at a public place such as a Twin Cities monthly coin show, or a bank or library.

 SELLING: I set up at occasionally at the coin shows in the Minneapolis area.
 I also sell coins through my Ebay store called ‘oofduh’.
 Click the button below to check out my inventory.